ropensci/roweb3/content/blog/2024-04-22-news-april-2024/index.md

 ### Patterns and anti-patterns of data analysis reuse

-Miles McBain wrote an [insightful blog](https://www.milesmcbain.com/posts/data-analysis-reuse/) post advocating for creating an universe of related packages to support data analyses at your organization, contrasting this approach with others such as copy-pasting or having a single gigantic package.
+Miles McBain wrote an [insightful blog](https://www.milesmcbain.com/posts/data-analysis-reuse/) post advocating for creating a universe of related packages to support data analyses at your organization, contrasting this approach with other approaches such as copy-pasting or having a single gigantic package.

 ### Install several R versions at once with rig